 Taking inspiration from the industry gold standard for cold wallet management, a user’s seed is generated and encrypted locally using the Blox Live Desktop App.
 This allows for the secure generation of validator and withdrawal keys on Desktop.
 Validator and withdrawal keys are never stored on Desktop but can be generated at the user’s request using the seed.

 Once generated, validator keys are transferred from the Desktop app to KeyVault remote signer using secure SSH communication.
 It is important to note that withdrawal and seed information is never transferred to KeyVault, only the validator keys intended to sign emerging blocks.

 KeyVault Remote Signer Management

 The installation of KeyVault Remote Signer takes place conveniently through Blox Live.
-The installation wizard walks the user through the creation of KeyVault, set up on the user’s cloud service provider of choice.
+The installation wizard walks the user through the creation of KeyVault, set up on the user’s cloud account of choice.

 Validator Monitoring Dashboard